Chen Village Tai Chi Chuan

 When you enter Chen village, you are struck by how unremarkable it is.
-Set in the remote countryside surrounded by farmland, it appears to offer little.
+Set in the remote China countryside, it appears to offer little.
 Except for one fact.
 Out of a population of 3,000 some 2,500 practice Tai Chi Chuan.
-In China it is known simply as Taiji village and is the birthplace of Tai Chi Chuan.
-It is then you realize just how remarkeable Chen Village really is.

 Like most of rural China, Chen village suffered badly during the cultural revolution and today, it is still a poor village populated mostly by farmworkers.
 Yet as the birthplace of Tai Chi Chuan it is one of the most significant locations in Martial Arts.
 Although only 3,000 villagers live here, 2,500 practice Tai Chi Chuan.
 “I’ve been here a long time now and I’ve met people from all over the world in this little village in the middle of Hunan, China” says Joseph, a student from the UK…”and they’ve all got something in common, they’re all interested in Tai Chi.”